OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 JQuery exposes an API called $.ajaxSetup() which can be used to add the `anti-csrf-token` header to the AJAX request.
 API documentation for `$.ajaxSetup()` can be found here.
 The function `csrfSafeMethod()` defined below will filter out the safe HTTP methods and only add the header to unsafe HTTP methods.

-You can configure JQuery to automatically add the token to all request headers by adopting the following code snippet.
+You can configure jQuery to automatically add the token to all request headers by adopting the following code snippet.
 This provides a simple and convenient CSRF protection for your AJAX based applications:

 ```html
 <script type="text/javascript">